 A proactive CPA is worth their weight in gold.
 Anyone can plug numbers into software, but a true real estate tax expert will help you plan for the future.
 They should be able to identify cost-saving opportunities and structure your investments in the most tax-efficient way possible.
 The tax code is always changing, and a dedicated professional will stay on top of those updates to ensure you’re always compliant and taking advantage of every legal deduction.
 When you’re talking to candidates, ask about their approach to strategic tax services and how they help clients beyond just filing a return once a year.

-Evaluate Their Communication and Availability
+Gauge Their Communication and Responsiveness

 Your CPA should be someone you feel comfortable talking to.
 They’ll be handling your sensitive financial information, so you need to trust them and feel that they’re on your team.
 Pay attention to how they explain complex topics.
 Do they use confusing jargon, or do they break things down in a way that makes sense to you?
 You should also discuss their availability.
 Will you be able to reach them with a quick question, or is every interaction a formal, scheduled meeting?
 A responsive and clear communicator can save you time, reduce stress, and give you the peace of mind that you have a reliable partner to contact when you need them.